Whiteheadcrab/Spring-JSON-PostPlatform/README.txt

 Additional information :
 * to start this application please change in the file ParcelServiceImpl.java in the line 184 path from "C:/Users/Mykyta/Desktop/" into more suitable for you path where PDF folder will be generated
+* this application will use port 8080 , so please double check that this port is free and available